FBI Seized Lego Model Of Capitol From Violent Insurrectionist Suspect

-Category: World Politics Hits: 3When the FBI raided the home of one of the most disturbing January 6th insurrectionist suspects, they seized a fully constructed Lego model of the U.S. Capitol, among other pieces of damning evidence.
+Category: World Politics Hits: 5When the FBI raided the home of one of the most disturbing January 6th insurrectionist suspects, they seized a fully constructed Lego model of the U.S. Capitol, among other pieces of damning evidence.
 The Smoking Gun has the chilling details about 27 year-old Robert Morss’ alleged activities on January 6th: Prosecutors charge that Robert Morss, 27, directed fellow rioters during “one of the most intense and prolonged clashes” with law enforcement officers who were seeking to prevent a violent mob from entering the Capitol through doors on the Lower West Terrace.
 Morss, wearing tactical gear and a “Make America Great Again” hat, allegedly ripped a riot shield from the hands of a Metropolitan Police Department officer and later organized a “shield wall” that was used to “crush officers in the rioters’ path.”
 The evidence seized by the FBI was just as chilling.
 In addition to a “Don’t Tread on Me” flag and other items that matched what Morss was seen with on January 6th, they collected a handgun, a shotgun and rifle along with a notebook that included steps to create a hometown militia.
 It included a list of names, equipment and steps, such as “Battle Drills,” “Ambush” and “Formations.”
 There were also notes such as, “Bring Kit/Body Armor;” “Bring Assault Rife;” and “4 Magazines.”

 Read more https://crooksandliars.com/2021/07/fbi-seized-lego-model-capitol-violent